Making Math Real: The 4 Operations & the 400 Math Facts

-IMPORTANT NOTE: The 9 Lines Multiplication Facts Acquisition and Application Strategy is an integral part of all the major MMR seminars, The 4 Operations and the 400 Math Facts; Fractions, Decimals, and Advanced Place Value; Pre-Algebra; and Algebra.
-Therefore, it is a significant benefit to all participants to have completed the 9 Lines Intensive course prior to taking the other major MMR seminars.
+IMPORTANT NOTE: The 9 Lines Multiplication Facts Acquisition and Application Strategy is an integral part of all the major MMR seminars, The 4 Operations & the 400 Math Facts; Fractions, Decimals, and Advanced Place Value; Pre-Algebra; and Algebra I. Therefore, it is a significant benefit to all participants to have completed the 9 Lines Intensive course prior to taking the other major MMR seminars.

-COURSE REQUIREMENT: All students who enroll in this course must have completed the Making Math Real: Overview.
-It is strongly recommended to have also completed Making Math Real: The 9 Lines Intensive as this course provides the complete structure for teaching and developing automaticity for the 100 multiplication facts, which greatly supports the content of the 4 Operations and 400 math facts course.
-However, it is also possible to complete the 9 Lines Intensive course any time after completing the 4 Operations and 400 math facts course.
+MANDATORY PREREQUISITE: All students who enroll in this course must have completed the Making Math Real: Overview.
+It is strongly recommended to have also completed Making Math Real: 9 Lines Intensive as this course provides the complete structure for teaching and developing automaticity for the 100 multiplication facts, which greatly supports the content of the 4 Operations & the 400 Math Facts course.
+However, it is also possible to complete the 9 Lines Intensive course any time after completing the 4 Operations & the 400 Math Facts course.

 COURSE DESCRIPTION: This course continues the fundamental development from the Overview course for implementing a comprehensive, practical, systematic, and simultaneous multisensory structured methodology in basic mathematics.
 It is designed for educational therapists, special educators, and elementary and secondary classroom teachers.
 Parents and those who consider themselves non-math majors are especially encouraged to enroll.